 When I was seven years old, I began experiencing a condition in my right eye called lazy eye.
 I was perscribed a patch from my eye doctor in the attempts to correct this condition, but it did not.
 So I was forced to wear glasses throughout my childhood.

 Throughout grade school, I was bullied and teased for wearing glasses.
 I was calld four eyes and other things as well.
-This went on for approximately four years.

 One day a brother in Christ spoke to me, "I am going to be praying for you that God will completely heal your eyes."
 When he said this to me, I was so encouraged by what he said.
 It was as if he imparted the gift of faith to me.
 Upon this, I began to stand with him in the prayer of agreement that God would totally and completely heal my eyes.
 This healing was a process.
 Every day, I would thank Jesus for healing my eyes.

-In closing, On September 7, 2010, Dr. Curt Nguyen stated there was no lazy eye.
 On July 12, 2014, Dr. Andrea Melendez stated that adulthood lazy eye does not correct on its own without medical intervention such as eye exercises or surgery.
 Melendez explained that I am “able to exert enough muscle control that the eyes appear aligned.”
-Now another amazing thing is that there has not been any reoccurance of eye styes!

 In Closing: